kucars/turtlebot_hri/README.md

         rostopic pub -1 /fdrOrder1 face_dr/fdr_msg "FIND_OBJECT" "/path/to/img.jpg" 0

 Note: Object recognition does not work well from afar.
-Also, if you alternate between orders, you may need to rerun the server/client every now and then.
+Also, if you alternate between orders (FIND_OBJECT, FIND_AND_FOLLOW_HAAR, etc.), you may need to rerun the server/client every now and then.
 You can definitely fix that in code if you have the time!